Port Arthur History Plays

 The story of Irish poet Francis Macnamara’s endeavour to overcome the bullying tactics of an unscrupulous overseer.

-Performed behind the Penitentiary at 12.30pm and 4.15pm (weather permitting)
+Performed behind the Policeman's Residence at 12.15 pm and 4.15 pm (weather permitting)

 A Boy’s Life, by Les Winspear

 A London street kid is sent across the world to Point Puer.
 Will he escape his life of crime?

 Performed behind the Policeman's Residence 1.00 pm and 3.30 pm (weather permitting)

 The plays, which run approximately 20 minutes each, are produced and directed by Chris Hamley, who performs with Michael Edgar, Emesha Rudolf and Quinn Griggs.